lsst/rtn-037/index.md

    The `plot` submodule of `schedview` (`schedview.plot`) contains such `schedview` plotting code.
 4. **Workflom** and **presentation**.
 Workflow architectural elements use colletion, computation, and plotting elements to create finished visualizations.
    Examples include `panel` dashboards and `jupyter` notebooks (paramterized or not).
-   Although some driver code resides in the `schedview` module, it is not expect that all such code will be hosted there: some dashboards or notebooks that call collection, computation, and plotting elements and use the results to create finished reports or dashboards are expected to reside in other repositories as well.
+   Although some workflow and presentation code resides in the `schedview` module, it is not expect that all such code will be hosted there: some dashboards or notebooks that call collection, computation, and plotting elements and use the results to create finished reports or dashboards are expected to reside in other repositories as well.

 Generation of a figure may sometimes requrire multiple collection, munging, or computation components, if multiple sets of data will overplotted on the same figure.